 EDUCATION: Graduation from high school or possession of a high school equivalency diploma.
 Applicants who do not possess a high school or equivalency diploma are eligible to take the examination but will not be eligible for appointment until they obtain such diploma.

-AGE: Candidates must be at least 19 years old on or before September 14, 2019 to be admitted to the written test.
+AGE: Candidates must be at least 19 years old on or before the scheduled exam date to be admitted to the written test.
 Eligibility for appointment begins when a candidate reaches age 20.